shadowbq/matrix.dot.files/README.md

 matrix.dot.files
 ================

-entering the matrix of my maze of dot files
+entering the matrix of my maze of dot files.

+The core concept is to have a unified experience across all POSIX systems.

 ## Installing the matrix